rkoberholtz/proxmox-2n-ha-monitor/README.md

 # Proxmox 2N HA Monitor

 Script monitors the other node in a 2-node proxmox cluster.
 If the other node becomes unavailable it will start the virtual machines on itself assuming they are HA enabled.
+This script only checks the status of the cluster quorum from the node it is running on.
+It does not not perform any fencing fucntions.
+If a network issue is preventing quorum, you will have a situation where both node have the VMs started.

 ## Deploying service